These Celebs Are Finally Answering The Questions Everyone Is Googling

 The new feature, which begins rolling out today on all U.S. mobile searches, is still in pilot mode.
 This means that there's just a handful of personalities there to answer your questions.
 Still, the starting lineup is an impressive one — including Priyanka Chopra, Will Ferrell, and Tracee Ellis Ross — and Google says you can expect more to come.

-The celebrities answering questions about themselves were chosen because of their popularity in Google searches.
-They were allowed to pick the question they wanted to answer from a list of regularly asked questions and trending Google search queries.
+The celebrities answering questions about themselves were chosen because people are consistently asking these Qs in Google searches.
+A list of the questions people most regularly ask about them, and answers that are trending in Google searches, were provided to them.
 Then, they recorded a selfie-style video answering the question, usually in 30 seconds or less, which appears as the top result in the search.

 With this new feature, you'll be able to find out everything from the movie that changed Nick Jonas' life to how many languages Priyanka Chopra can speak.
 You can also hear from Gina Rodriguez, Kenan Thompson, Allison Williams, Mark Wahlberg, James Franco, Seth MacFarlane, and Dominique Ansel.